-Anthrax is caused by contact with the bacterium Bacillus anthracis, and it commonly infects hoofed animals, including cows, sheep, and goats.
-There are three main entry points for humans: through cuts in the skin, called cutaneous infections (mostly a problem for veterinarians and others who work with animals); by inhaling the anthrax spores (occurs most frequently when tanning hides or processing wool); or by eating meat contaminated with the bacteria.
+Anthrax is caused by contact with Bacillus anthracis bacteria, and it commonly infects hoofed animals, including cows, sheep, and goats.
+There are three main entry points for humans: through cuts in the skin called cutaneous infections (mostly a problem for veterinarians and others who work with animals); by inhaling the anthrax spores (occurs most frequently when tanning hides or processing wool); or by eating meat contaminated with the bacteria.

-In 2001, anthrax spores were sent through the U.S. Postal Service, infecting 22 people.
-Seven survivors had confirmed cases of cutaneous (skin) infection.
+In 2001, anthrax spores sent through the U.S. Postal Service infected 22 people.
+Eleven survivors had confirmed cases of inhalational anthrax, and eleven had cutaneous infections.

 Clearly, the best way to prevent anthrax is to avoid exposure to the bacteria.
 If someone is exposed and does not yet have symptoms, preventive antibiotics may be given.
 A vaccine for anthrax is also available.
-It is typically given to military personnel and those at risk for exposure.
+It is typically given to laboratory or remediation personnel, some people handling animals or animal products, and military personnel at risk for exposure.
 The vaccine is given in a series of five doses.